SchoolOfCode/bc17-w6-d3-workshop-e2e-testing-with-playwright-toffies/README.md

    - Check the database schema and seed data (in the `db` folder) to see how information is stored.
    - To deepen your understanding of any complex parts of the code, feel free to copy snippets into ChatGPT or other AI assistants and ask them to explain what the code is doing.
 Use their explanations of the syntax and logic to strengthen your own knowledge.

-2. Set up a database server so you have a connection URL.
+2. Set up a database server so you have a connection URL.✅
 3. Create a `.env` file in the root of the project and add a `DATABASE_URL` environment variable set to your connection URL and optionally a `PORT` variable.
-See `.env.example` for reference.
+See `.env.example` for reference.✅
-4. Install dependencies with `npm install`.
+4. Install dependencies with `npm install`.✅
 5. Initialise the database by running `npm run reset-db`.
-This will create the necessary tables with necessary data.
+This will create the necessary tables with necessary data.✅
 6. Start the app with `npm run dev`.
-This launches the Express server which handles the API and serves the frontend.
+This launches the Express server which handles the API and serves the frontend.✅
 7. Open the URL printed in the terminal in your browser.
 You should see the todo app frontend.
-Play with it from a user's perspective.
+Play with it from a user's perspective.✅
-8. Now that you're familiar with the code and running the app, you're ready to begin the testing tasks!
+8. Now that you're familiar with the code and running the app, you're ready to begin the testing tasks!✅

 ### 🎫 Ticket 2 - Installing Playwright

 First, use the [installation instructions](https://playwright.dev/docs/intro) to install Playwright within the project.

-- During the installation process, you can interact with the options using arrow keys and the Enter key on your keyboard.
+- During the installation process, you can interact with the options using arrow keys and the Enter key on your keyboard.✅
-- If it asks you about using TypeScript or JavaScript, choose JavaScript.
+- If it asks you about using TypeScript or JavaScript, choose JavaScript.✅
-- If it asks you where to put your end-to-end tests, choose `tests` (this is the folder where it'll place your tests).
+- If it asks you where to put your end-to-end tests, choose `tests` (this is the folder where it'll place your tests).✅
-- If it asks you whether to add a GitHub Actions workflow, choose no.
+- If it asks you whether to add a GitHub Actions workflow, choose no.✅
-- If it asks you whether to install Playwright browsers, choose yes.
+- If it asks you whether to install Playwright browsers, choose yes.✅
-- If it creates some example tests for you (in the `tests` and `tests-examples` folder), feel free to read through them and have tools like ChatGPT explain what the code is doing (if you're curious) but then ultimately delete them so that you've only got an empty `tests` folder and are ready to start fresh.
+- If it creates some example tests for you (in the `tests` and `tests-examples` folder), feel free to read through them and have tools like ChatGPT explain what the code is doing (if you're curious) but then ultimately delete them so that you've only got an empty `tests` folder and are ready to start fresh.✅
-- It it asks whether to override the existing `playwright.config.js` file, choose no.
+- It it asks whether to override the existing `playwright.config.js` file, choose no.✅

 Then read through the [Writing Tests](https://playwright.dev/docs/writing-tests) page to get an overview of how tests are written in Playwright.